HSF/phoenix/README.md

 For running both the event display and the Angular app, you will need [Node.js](https://nodejs.org/en/download/) and yarn.

-Once you have Node.js and npm (npm comes with Node.js), install yarn.
+Once you have Node.js and npm (npm comes with Node.js), install Yarn.

 ```sh
 npm install --global yarn
 ```

-> You might need to set your yarn version to Yarn 2 and beyond with
+> You might need to set your Yarn version to Yarn 2 and beyond with
 > ```
 > yarn set version berry
 > ```